samedicorp/samedicorp.github.io/_posts/2021-04-09-my-development-process.md

 But hey - what's not to like about printf debugging?

+In this post, I'm going to take a brief overview of what the basic scripting experience is like, if you just take it at face value.

+This is, of necesssity, going to sound a bit negative.

+To be fair, it _is_ a bit negative.

+I've worked on a big, popular game, so I do understand that there will have been a very large number of competing priorities that came above fancy features for scripters.
+Nonetheless, there's no getting away from the fact that the scripting tools in DU are pretty fucking awful.
+No worse than most other games / modding environments to be fair, but that doesn't make it any less painful.

+The good news is that there are workaround for some of these problems.
+In future posts I will go into what I have done / am doing to make my own scripting life a little less horrible.
+I also intend to share my tools and techniques too, where I can.

+If I try to include all of that stuff here though, I'll be writing forever.
+So to start with, lets look at one or two of the problems.

 ## (Roughly) The Way It Works Out Of The Box

 In Dual Universe, scripts are added to controllers, which are elements that form part of your construct (vehicle, building, etc).